alaanvv/Solar-System-3D/README.md

 [Try this!](https://alaanvv.github.io/Solar-System-3D/)

-I decided to set a "PSX" mode for low quality graphics and
+It's with a "PSX" style, cuz it's faster and I liked it.
-I really liked it, if you want good graphics, set the constant
-variable PSX to false
+If you want good graphics, set the constant variable PSX to false.

 ### Controls

  - `W, A, S, D, Scroll` - Move